KSP-KOS/KOS/doc/source/structures/misc/timewarp.rst

     :type: :struct:`Boolean`

-    When you have just changed the warp speed, the game takes time to "catch up" and achive the new desired speed.  (i.e. if you change your rate from 100x up to 1000x, and you look at the screen, you will see the numbers in the display saying things like "Warp 123x" then "Warp 344x" then "Warp 432x", etc.  There are several "ticks" during which the warp hasn't yet achived the desired 1000x level.)
+    When you have just changed the warp speed, the game takes time to "catch up" and achieve the new desired speed.  (i.e. if you change your rate from 100x up to 1000x, and you look at the screen, you will see the numbers in the display saying things like "Warp 123x" then "Warp 344x" then "Warp 432x", etc.  There are several "ticks" during which the warp hasn't yet achieved the desired 1000x level.)
 This can take a "long" time in computer terms to happen.

     You can query this value to find out whether or not the actual warp